-- holds ultimate responsibility for safeguarding and child protection in the school and is a member of the SLT; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community: - encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - will refer a child if there are concerns about possible abuse, to the MASH, and act as a focal point for staff to discuss concerns.
-Enquiries must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of the additional file is marked on the pupil records; - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) as soon as possible, ensuring secure transit and that confirmation of receipt is obtained; - in addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+- holds ultimate responsibility for safeguarding and child protection in the school and is the Headteacher; - acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - encourages a culture of listening to children and taking account of their wishes and feelings; - is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - will refer a child if there are concerns about possible abuse, to the MASH4, and act as a focal point for staff to discuss concerns.
+Enquiries5 must be followed up in writing, if referred by telephone; - will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - will ensure that an indication of the existence of safeguarding information in the CPOMs file of a child is marked in the Safeguarding section of the pupil profile within ARBOR This MUST then be electronically pinned to the top of the pupil profile as a safeguarding note; - will ensure that when a pupil leaves the school, relevant child protection information is passed to the new school (separately from the main pupil file) as soon as possible, ensuring secure transit and that confirmation of receipt is obtained; CPOMs transfers should be completed promptly;

-&lt;sup>4 All new enquiries go to the MASH, DSLs can consult on 0345 155 1071.
+4 All new enquiries go to the MASH, DSLs can consult on 0345 155 1071.
 In an emergency out of hours referrals can be made to the Emergency Duty Team on 0845 6000 388 or Police.

-&lt;sup>5 Online forms are available via Devon County Council or DCFP.
+5 Online forms are available via Devon County Council or DCFP.